boydcpeters/gridlib/docs/basics.fit.rst

-.. _basics.fit:

 Data fitting
 ============

-Currently, it is possible to perform GRID fitting and multi-exponential fitting.
+Here it is explained how the GRID fitting and multi-exponential fitting can be performed with GRIDLib.
+However, to access all the required fitting routines the required packages need to be imported.

 Import libraries
 ----------------

-Before we can do anything, we need to import the required modules.
+Import the required packages as follows:

 .. code-block:: python